 - Take AP Placement Exams if you have taken AP courses.

 - Push yourself hard to end the year with solid grades.

 - Look into summer jobs or apply for special summer academic or enrichment programs.
 Colleges love to see students using their knowledge and developing their skills and interests.

-- After school ends, get on the road to visit colleges.
+- Visit colleges.
 Seeing the college firsthand, taking a tour and talking to students can be the greatest help in deciding whether or not a school is right for you.
-Although it is ideal to visit colleges during the academic year, going in the summer will be valuable.
 Admission offices employ their students to give tours and answer questions from prospective students and their parents.

 - Continue to refine your list of potential colleges and universities.

 - Begin preparing for the actual application process: draft application essays; collect writing samples; and assemble portfolios or audition tapes.
 If you are an athlete and plan on playing in college, contact the coaches at the schools to which you are applying and ask about intercollegiate and intramural sports programs and athletic scholarships.

 - Complete the NCAA Initial-Eligibility Clearinghouse form if you hope to play Division I or II sports.
 (This form cannot be mailed until you finish your sixth semester of high school.)